ga-wdi-remote/js-dom-hw-counters/README.md

 ## Instructions

-For this assignment, you will be creating a 'counter' web app -- this tool will allow users to create counters and count with them using button clicks.
+For this assignment, you will be creating a 'Counter Factory' web app -- this tool will allow users to create counters and count with them using button clicks.

-Every time that you click the 'New Counter!' button, a new counter element should get added to the bottom of the div with the id 'counter-list'.
-Each counter in the page needs to have the following format:
+Every time that you click the 'New Counter!' button, a new counter will be created, and a new corresponding UI component for the counter will get added to the bottom of the div with the id 'counter-list'.
+Each counter UI component in the page needs to have the following format:

 ```html
 <div class='counter' data-index='2'>